ramuskay/doc/homelab.md

   - That eliminates DNS round robin for instance

 That why I chose Kube-VIP.
 It's a daemonset that is deployed during the creation of the cluster.
 Kube-VIP uses a leader election mechanism (using Kubernetes Lease or Raft).
-The elected leader owns and advertises the VIP.
+The elected leader owns and advertises the VIP via **gratuitous ARP**.

 If the leader node goes down: